-The Office is responsible for administering a number of University policies including: the Accommodation Policy; the Employment Equity Through Affirmative Action Policy; the Statement on Prohibited Discrimination; the Personal Harassment Policy; and the Sexual Harassment Policy.
-The Human Rights & Equity Advisor and the Harassment Prevention/Conflict Management Advisor liaise with the Office of the Vice-Provost, Student Affairs, regarding the Code of Student Conduct and the University's Hazing Policy.
+HRES is responsible for administering the following University policies: the Accommodation Policy; the Employment Equity Through Affirmative Action Policy; the Statement on Prohibited Discrimination; the Personal Harassment Policy; and the Sexual Harassment Policy.
+We also liaise with the Office of the Vice-Provost, Student Affairs, regarding the Code of Student Conduct and the University's Hazing Policy.

-Other initiatives in the Office of Human Rights, Equity & Harassment Prevention include education and training on topics such as diversity, accommodation, harassment awareness and prevention, conflict resolution and more.
-Workshops are offered regularly for students, faculty and staff via our Education Advisor; workshop request forms are available online.
+Other initiatives in Human Rights & Equity Services include education and training on topics such as diversity, human rights, harassment awareness and prevention, conflict resolution.
+Workshops can be request online via our website.
+HRES also develops a mosaic calendar of religious holidays and cultural dates for faculty, staff and students.